Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 - When you add a Widget, it will have access to the data of the last selected netflix profile, then will be updated with the list of the last selected Netflix profile.
 - Widgets created by some type of list may cause unexpected errors when you select another Netflix profile different from which the Widget was created, by displaying error messages or other.
 - Add many Widgets could stuck the Netflix service with unexpected errors.

+### Exports to Kodi library - There are no details of the video/audio stream

+This is a limitation, it is not possible to add information regarding the details of the audio/video tracks (media-flags), because the information are not available in the metadata requested to Netflix service.

+You can still add the length of the videos, by enable the option `Enable NFO files export` in the `Libray` settings of the add-on.